This blog post is all about the best music festivals around the world in 2026.

 It’s perfect for those who like their festivals to be about more than just the music.

-The Best Music Festivals: When It Usually Happens
+The Best Music Festivals: When Envision Festival Usually Happens

 March: Ultra Music Festival (Miami, USA)

-Still in March, but on the other side of the globe, dance music fans flock to the iconic Ultra Music Festival in Miami, Florida.
+In March, dance music fans flock to the iconic Ultra Music Festival in Miami, Florida.

 Ultra is all about high-energy EDM with top-notch sound systems, jaw-dropping light shows, and an electric party atmosphere.